MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/record-calls-hololens.md

 - Access the internal storage through the file explorer (on a PC).
 - Go to the **Pictures** > **Camera Roll folder**.
 - Copy your images or videos from this folder.

-3. If you have Dynamics 365 Remote Assist, you can start a call with someone, open the **Text Chat**, and attach the picture (but not a video) in the Text Chat. <-- SOPHIA TO DOUBLE CHECK THIS

 Learn more about taking photos, taking videos, and getting them off the device [here](https://docs.microsoft.com/hololens/holographic-photos-and-videos#capture-a-mixed-reality-photo).